xcube-dev/xcube-viewer/README.md

 ## Next

+* Show places with names as layer in map, show tooltip for place
 * Show selected place info in card, allow media content
-* Show place names in map, show tooltip for place
 * Select place and show time series chart
 * Compute temporal statistics for places, show std-deviations as uncertainty ranges
 * Compute spatial statistics for places, show std-deviations as uncertainty ranges